datalakehouse/docs/docs/products/opensearch/howto/migrating_elasticsearch_data_to_aiven.rst

-Migrate Elasticsearch data to DLH for OpenSearch
+Migrate Elasticsearch data to datalakehouse for OpenSearch
 ==================================================

-We recommend migrating to DLH for OpenSearch by reindexing from your remote cluster.
-The same process works for migrating from DLH for OpenSearch to a self-hosted Elasticsearch service.
+We recommend migrating to datalakehouse for OpenSearch by reindexing from your remote cluster.
+The same process works for migrating from datalakehouse for OpenSearch to a self-hosted Elasticsearch service.

 .. tip::
     For a larger number of indexes, we recommend that you create a script to run these steps automatically.

-As DLH for OpenSearch does not support joining external Elasticsearch servers to the same cluster, online migration is not currently possible.
+As datalakehouse for OpenSearch does not support joining external Elasticsearch servers to the same cluster, online migration is not currently possible.